A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 \subsection{Spurious Heating}

-As discussed in Sec.~\ref{ssec:sphcode} and throughout Sec.~\ref{sec:results}, SPH particle-particle interactions lead to small increases in internal energy, which, in the most degenerate regions, correspond to significant temperature increases.
-Here, we discuss the extent to which this ``spurious heating'' affects our results.
+As discussed in Sec.~\ref{ssec:sphcode} and throughout Sec.~\ref{sec:results}, noise combined with a pressure floor in the equation of state lead to small increases in internal energy.
+While this energy has a negligible effect on most remnant properties, in the most degenerate regions of the remnant it can cause significant temperature increases.
+Here, we discuss the extent to which spurious heating affects our results.

 As a comparison for the spurious heating seen in some of the simulations, we relaxed a 0.8\,\Msun\ isolated white dwarf for $489\,$s longer than the standard 81\,s we used for relaxing single stars.
-While the total energy of the WD (potential, degeneracy and thermal energy combined) increased by $\sim\!1$\% of the original total energy over the extended period of time, the change in thermal energy was enough to raise the central WD temperature from $5\times 10^6$ K to $1.2\times 10^8\,$K (even within the standard 81 s, the temperature rises to $1.2\times 10^7$ K).
-In Fig.~\ref{fig:heating}, we compare the thermal energy profile of this isolated 0.8 {\Msun} WD with those of a 0.4 - 0.8\,\Msun\ and a 0.7 - 0.8\,\Msun\ merger, with the times for the isolated WD taken at 489 and 224\,s (the mergers' respective completion times) longer than the standard 81\,s.
+While the total energy of the WD (potential, degeneracy and thermal energy combined) increased by $\sim\!1$\% of the original total energy over the additional period of time, the change in thermal energy was enough to raise the central WD temperature from $1.2\times 10^7$ K (increased from $5\times 10^6$ K due to particle noise) to $1.2\times 10^8\,$K. In Fig.~\ref{fig:heating}, we compare the thermal energy profile of this isolated 0.8 {\Msun} WD with those of a 0.4 - 0.8\,\Msun\ and a 0.7 - 0.8\,\Msun\ merger, with the times for the isolated WD taken at 489 and 224\,s (the mergers' respective completion times) longer than the standard 81\,s.
 The total thermal energy generated in the WD at an additional 489\,s is $\sim$10\% of the thermal energy generated in a 0.4 - 0.8\,\Msun\ merger.\footnote{A $\sim$10\% increase in thermal energy corresponds to $\sim\!1$\% increase in the overall energy of the 0.4 - 0.8\,\Msun\ remnant, somewhat larger than the typical $\sim\!0.3$\% level at which Gasoline conserves total energy in our simulations.
 We find that similar-mass simulations tend to lose total energy at the 0.05\% level, while some of the low {\qrho} mergers gain more than 1\% in total energy due to spurious heating.} Indeed, given how well the specific thermal energy profiles match in the interior, it is clear that spurious heating dominates there.